cbtang01/SOC/README.md

-# XCS
+# XCS with SOC (self-organized criticality)

-*Accuracy-based Learning Classifier Systems for Python 3*
+*For now, this is a complete replication from https://github.com/hosford42/xcs Accuracy-based Learning Classifier Systems for Python 3, but with some modification to the mutation algorithm*

 ## Links
 * [Project Home](http://hosford42.github.io/xcs/)